lohit1240/LohitB/README.md

-# Mapper and Reducer scripts in python for the attached assignment are given
+# Use Tuple Space and implement a server client communication.